pawelc/docs/read_papers.md

 Authors perform experiments where RNN predicts hidden state of HMM given data.
 After training RNN the predicted states were the same as from hmm forward algo.

-# GENERATIVE TEMPORAL MODELS WITH MEMORY

-This paper combines stochastic variational inference with memory-augmented recurrent neural networks.
-The authors test 4 variants of their models against the Variational Recurrent Neural Network on 7 artificial tasks requiring long term memory.
-The reported log-likelihood lower bound is not obviously improved by the new models on all tasks but is slightly better on tasks requiring high capacity memory.

 # Tutorial on Variational Autoencoders
 Explained VAE and CVAE. very nice